LAStools/LAStools/bin/lascolor_README.txt

   '-classify_not_black', '-classify_white', or '-classify_not_white'
   to color pixels that are not black, white, or not white.

-  Please license from martin@rapidlasso.com before using lascolor commercially.
+  Please license from info@rapidlasso.de before using lascolor commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny